titu1994/progressive-neural-architecture-search/README.md

-# Progressive Neural Architecture Search with Encoder RNN
+# Progressive Neural Architecture Search with ControllerManager RNN

-Basic implementation of Encoder RNN from [Progressive Neural Architecture Search](https://arxiv.org/abs/1712.00559).
+Basic implementation of ControllerManager RNN from [Progressive Neural Architecture Search](https://arxiv.org/abs/1712.00559).

-- Uses Keras to define and train children / generated networks, which are found via sequential model-based optimization in Tensorflow, ranked by the Encoder RNN.
+- Uses tf.keras to define and train children / generated networks, which are found via sequential model-based optimization in Tensorflow, ranked by the Controller RNN.
-- Define a state space by using `StateSpace`, a manager which maintains input states and handles communication between the Encoder RNN and the user.
+- Define a state space by using `StateSpace`, a manager which maintains input states and handles communication between the ControllerManager RNN and the user.
-- `Encoder` manages the training and evaluation of the Encoder RNN
+- `ControllerManager` manages the training and evaluation of the Controller RNN
-- `NetworkManager` handles the training and reward computation of the children Keras model
+- `NetworkManager` handles the training and reward computation of the children models

 # Usage
 At a high level : For full training details, please see `train.py`.